DShield-ISC/dshield/README.md

 This script will:

-- disable IPv6 on the Pi
+- Disable IPv6 on the Pi
-- enable firewall logging and submitting of logs to DShield
+- enable firewall logging and submission of logs to DShield
-- change your ssh server to listen on port 12222
+- Change your SSH server to listen on port 12222
-- install the ssh honeypot cowrie (for ssh)
+- install the SSH honeypot Cowrie (for SSH)
+- install the HTTP honeypot ("isc_agent")
-- install needed environment (e.g. MySQL server, Python packages, ...)
+- install needed environment (Python packages, stunnel for https, ...)

 ## Troubleshooting

-- logs are sent twice an hour to the [dshield portal](https://www.dshield.org) by the cron job `/etc/cron.d/dshield`, this can be verified by ['My Account' -> 'My Reports'](https://www.dshield.org/myreports.html)
+- Logs are sent twice an hour to the [dshield portal](https://www.dshield.org) by the cron job `/etc/cron.d/dshield`, this can be verified by ['My Account' -> 'My Reports'](https://www.dshield.org/myreports.html)
-- have a look at the output from the status script: `/home/pi/install/dshield/bin/status.sh`
+- Have a look at the output from the status script: `/srv/dshield/status.sh`
-- if you get strange python / pip errors during installation / updates you may try the following commands as root:
+- If you get strange Python or pip-related errors during installation or during updates, try the following commands as root:
 `pip freeze --local | grep -v '^\-e' | cut -d = -f 1  | xargs -n1 pip install -U`

 - Check our [Trouble Shooting Guide](https://github.com/DShield-ISC/dshield/blob/main/docs/general-guides/Troubleshooting.md) for help identifying issues.